-Construction Manager.
-The Engineer or firm of engineers and their duly authorized employees, agents and representatives engaged by the Illinois Tollway to observe the project work to determine whether or not it is being performed and constructed in compliance with the Contract.
+Construction Manager (CM): The Engineer or firm of engineers and their duly authorized employees, agents and representatives retained by the Illinois Tollway to observe the project work to determine whether or not it is being performed and constructed in compliance with the Contract.

-Contract.
-The written agreement executed between the Illinois Tollway and the successful Bidder and any supplemental agreements duly executed, establishing the terms and conditions for the performance and construction of the work and to furnish labor, equipment and materials and by which the Illinois Tollway is obligated to compensate the Contractor therefore at the established rate or price.
-The Contract includes the Advertisement to Bidders, Instructions to Bidders, the Proposal, the Standard Specifications, Bonds, the drawings, the Special Provisions, the Plans, the Specifications and all Addenda and any Extra Work Order, Change Order or Supplemental Agreement after execution of the Agreement.
+Contract: The written agreement executed between the Illinois Tollway and the successful Bidder and any supplemental agreements duly executed, establishing the terms and conditions for the performance and construction of the work and to furnish labor, equipment and materials and by which the Illinois Tollway is obligated to compensate the Contractor therefore at the established rate or price.
+The Contract includes the Advertisement to Bidders, Instructions to Bidders, the Proposal, Bonds, the Standard Specifications, the Illinois Tollway Supplemental Specifications, the Contract Plans, the Special Provisions, and all Addenda and any Extra Work Order, Change Order or Supplemental Agreement after execution of the Agreement.

-Dam.
-Any obstruction, wall embankment or barrier, together with any abutments and appurtenant works, constructed to store or direct water or to create a pool (not including underground water storage tanks).
+Dam: Any obstruction, wall embankment, check dam, or barrier, together with any abutments and appurtenant works, constructed to store or direct water or to create a pool (not including underground water storage tanks).

-Designer.
-The person (or consultant team) responsible for performing a design task for an Illinois Tollway project.
-Although this is typically the Design Section Engineer (DSE), it can also include a person (or consultant team) hired by a Contractor to perform design as part of a Value Engineering Proposal or part of a Performance Based Design.
-This document will use the term "Designer" which covers anyone performing design and will only use the term "DSE" when discussing tasks specific to the DSE.
+Designer: The person (or consultant team) responsible for performing a design task for an Illinois Tollway project.
+Although this is typically the Design Section Engineer (DSE), it may also include a person (or consultant team) hired by a Contractor to perform design as part of a Value Engineering Proposal or part of a Performance Based Design.
+This document shall use the term "Designer" which covers anyone performing design and shall only use the term "DSE" when discussing tasks specific to the DSE.

-Design Section Engineer.
-The Engineer or firm of engineers and their duly authorized employees, agents and representatives engaged by the Illinois Tollway to prepare the Plans and Special Provisions for a Design Section.
+Design Section Engineer: The Engineer or firm of engineers and their duly authorized employees, agents and representatives retained by the Illinois Tollway to prepare the Contract Plans for a Design Section.

-Detention.
-The storage and controlled release of stormwater following a precipitation event by means of excavated pond, enclosed depression, pipe or tank used for stormwater peak flow reduction, storage and pollutant removal.
+Detention: The storage and controlled release of stormwater following a precipitation event by means of excavated pond, enclosed depression, pipe or tank used for stormwater peak flow reduction, storage and pollutant removal.
 Both dry and wet detention facilities can be applied.
-Special conditions for wet detention ponds apply on the Illinois Tollway ROW.
+Special conditions for wet detention ponds apply on the Illinois Tollway right-of-way.

-Development.
-Any activity, excavation or fill, alteration, subdivision, change in land use or practice, undertaken by private or public entities that affects the discharge of stormwater; or substantial improvement to any portion of a building in the flood plain.
+Development: Any activity, excavation or fill, alteration, subdivision, change in land use or practice, undertaken by private or public entities that affects the discharge of stormwater; or substantial improvement to any portion of a building in the floodplain.
 The term "development" does not include maintenance of stormwater facilities.

-Drainage.
-The removal of excess surface or ground water from land or roadway payement by means of surface or subsurface drains.
+Drainage.: The removal of excess surface or ground water from land or roadway pavement by means of surface or subsurface drains.

-Drainage/Tributary Area.
-The area of land from which the water drains to a given point.
+Drainage/Tributary Area: The area of land from which the water drains to a given point.

-Erosion Control.
-Measures proposed and provided to prevent or reduce the displacement of soil by the running water on road embankment fills, banks and at various drainage structures (i.e., culvert inlets and outlets, channels, detention pond overflow areas, junctions, etc.).
+Erosion Control: Measures proposed and provided to prevent or reduce the displacement of soil by the running water on road embankment fills, banks and at various drainage structures (i.e., culvert inlets and outlets, channels, detention pond overflow areas, junctions, etc.).

-Filter Strip.
-A vegetative planting used to retard or to collect sediment or pollutants for protection of diversions, drainage basins or other drainage structures.
+Filter Strip: A vegetative planting used to retard or to collect sediment or pollutants for protection of diversions, drainage basins or other drainage structures.

-Floodplain.
-The area adjoining to the channel of a stream, which has been or may be subject to inundation by water exceeding a certain discharge.
+Floodplain: The channel and adjoining area which has been or may be subject to inundation by water exceeding a certain discharge.
+The floodplain is composed of floodway and the flood fringe.
+Unless qualified "floodplain" shall correspond to the base flood discharge.

-Floodway.
-The channel and that portion of the flood plain adjacent to a stream or watercourse that is needed to convey the base flood.
+Floodway: The channel and that portion of the floodplain adjacent to a stream or watercourse that shall be kept free of any encroachment in order to convey the base flood without increase in flood height.

-Hydrology.
-The science of the behavior of water, including its dynamics, composition and distribution in the atmosphere, on the surface of the earth and underground.
+Hydrology: The science of the behavior of water, including its dynamics, composition and distribution in the atmosphere, on the surface of the earth and underground.